… or how to get lost in prototyping

 Hatari tests on RPI2:

-3D printer is a great tool to prototype but it takes ages to print a larger object.
-At first I've started to experiment with my lame PCB router.
+A 3D printer is a great tool to prototype but it takes ages to print a larger object.
+At first, I started to experiment with my lame PCB router.

 Somewhere in between v1.8 and v2.0 I’ve bought RPI Zero 4 t3h lulz.

-It resulted in another prototype with an 7 inch LCD and a bit of mods.
+It resulted in another prototype with a 7-inch LCD and a bit of mod.
 RPI Zero doesn’t have an audio output available out of the box.

 It required a custom hack and I admit, it was created on FRIDAAAAAY 😀

 Naaah, I didn’t put it in, I’ve rebuilt it later.
-But hey! it worked ! as a SMD PoC ofcourse.
-SMD because real spider type PoC was just few drinks earlier ;P
+But hey! it worked ! as an SMD PoC of course.
+SMD because real spider-type PoC was just a few drinks earlier ;P

-Currently, the project RetroBlade is moving forward but very slow.
-I am looking for a good investor that would help me to finish this hardware project.
+Currently, the project RetroBlade is moving forward but very slowly.
+I am looking for an investor that would help me to finish this hardware project.

-At the moment, dedicated PCB is being designed.
+At the moment, the dedicated PCB is being designed.
 That will allow minimizing production costs.
 More cool features will be added and a lot of current problems will be solved.
 Hopefully, this is not my last post with project RetroBlade 😉